tamahachin/re2_remake_guides/README.md

 These are not speedrun guides, but they should get you S+ time.
 Around 2hr for A runs, 1hr45m for B runs.

+The only "speed-tech" I use is stair skating, where you tap aim while on stairs every second or so to cancel the stair climbing animation.
+Not sure how much of a difference that really makes outside of speedrunning, but I feel faster. ¯\_(ツ)_/¯

 ---

 ### Completed guides: